ThantZinPhyo-OP/Profile-Card/README.md

 <br/>

-Profile Card Design Using React.Js CSS &amp; HTML
+Profile Card Design Using React.Js

 - Smooth scrolling in each section.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.